WUSTL-CSE222-FS18/studio-01-s1-finer-miller/README.md

 (5 minutes) Designers:  Present your solutions and get the Customers' feedback.
 As a Designer you should be open to any initial reactions.
 Customers: think carefully about your original "need" and try to give both pros and cons of the proposed solutions.

 ***Q1.4 Designers: Briefly summarize their feedback for each solution:***

+Customers overall pleased with the idea, however, were concerned with the products ability at alerting swimmers to hydrate.
+If a swimmer were to wear the shirt in the water it would be difficult to determine if they are sweaty or not.

 (4 minutes): Reverse roles.
 Designers: Fill in your answers to the question above.